 Page

 1. Introduction 3

 2. Aims and Objectives 3

 3. Definitions 4

 4. Procedures 5

 5. Responsibilities 5

-6. Registration 7
+6. Registration 8

 7. Lateness 8

 8. Absences 8

-9. First Day Contact 8
+9. First Day Contact 9

-10. Illness 9
+10 .
+Illness 9

-11. Exceptional Leave (Requests for Absence during term time) 9
+11 .
+Exceptional Leave (Requests for Absence during term time) 9

-12. Promoting good attendance 10
+12 .
+Promoting good attendance 10

-13. Addressing attendance concerns 10
+13 .
+Addressing attendance concerns 10

-14. Monitoring and reviewing attendance within school 10
+14 .
+Monitoring and reviewing attendance within school 11

-15. Appendices 12

-Introduction
+15 .
+Appendix A: The Law 12

+16 .
+Appendix B: Annual Information letter to parents 14

+17 .
+Appendix C: Exceptional circumstances leave request notice 15

+18 .
+Appendix D: PN Model leave refusal letter 18

+19 .
+Appendix E: 92% warning letter 19

+20 .
+Appendix F: 95% warning letter 20

+21 .
+Appendix G: Part-time timetable checklist 21

+22 .
+Appendix H: Part-time timetable plan 22

+1.0 Introduction:

-All settings are committed to providing an education of the highest quality for all its pupils and recognises this can only be achieved by supporting and promoting excellent school attendance by all.
+- 1.1 All settings are committed to providing an education of the highest quality for all its pupils and recognises this can only be achieved by supporting and promoting excellent school attendance by all.
 Only by attending school regularly, and punctually, will children and young people be able to take full advantage of the educational opportunities available to them.
-High attainment depends on good attendance.

-All settings recognise its responsibilities to ensure children are in school and on time, therefore having access to learning for the maximum number of days and hours.

-Our policy applies to all pupils registered at this school and this policy is made available to all parents/carers of pupils who are registered at our school on our school website.

-This policy has been written to adhere to the relevant Children Acts, Education Acts, Regulations and Guidance from the Department for Education in addition to guidance from the Local Authority.

-Although parents/carers have the legal responsibility for ensuring their child's good attendance, the whole academy community -pupils, parents/carers, tutors, teachers, support staff and Trust Board work together with other professionals and agencies to ensure that all children are encouraged and supported to develop good attendance habits.
-Procedures in this policy are followed to ensure this happens.

-Children who are persistently late or absent soon fall behind with their learning.
+High attainment depends on good attendance. - 1.2 All settings recognise its responsibilities to ensure children are in school and on time, therefore having access to learning for the maximum number of days and hours. - 1.3 Our policy applies to all pupils registered at this school and this policy is made available to all parents/carers of pupils who are registered at our school on our school website. - 1.4 This policy has been written to adhere to the relevant Children Acts, Education Acts, Regulations and Guidance from the Department for Education in addition to guidance from the relevant Local Authority. - 1.5 Although parents/carers have the legal responsibility for ensuring their child's good attendance, the whole Trust community; pupils, parents/carers, teachers, support staff and Trust Board work together with other professionals and agencies to ensure that all children are encouraged and supported to develop good attendance habits.
+Procedures in this policy are followed to ensure this happens. - 1.6 Children who are persistently late or absent soon fall behind with their learning.
 Children who are absent from school frequently develop large gaps in their learning which will impact on their progress and their ability to meet age related learning expectations.
-A pupil whose attendance drops to 90% each year will, over their time at school miss just over 4 half-terms of learning or 19 full school days in each year.

-The pupils with the highest attainment at the end of key stage 2 and key stage 4 have higher rates of attendance over the key stage compared to those with the lowest attainment
+A pupil whose attendance drops to 90% each year will, over their time at school miss just over 4 half-terms of learning or 19 full school days in each year. - 1.7 The pupils with the highest attainment at the end of key stage 2 and key stage 4 have higher rates of attendance over the key stage compared to those with the lowest attainment

-Aims and Objectives
+2.0 Aims and Objectives